Head: Art

 One of the ways of drawing sketches of heads—as Jack Hamm advises—is to develop it in six well-defined steps, starting with the shape of the head in the shape of an egg.
 The female head, in particular, is sketched in a double circle design procedure with proportions considered as an ideal of a female head.
 In the first circle, the division is made of five sections on the diameter, each section of five eyes width.
 It is then developed over a series of ten defined steps, with the smaller circle imposed partially over the larger circle at the lower end at the fourth stage.
 Eyes and chins are fitted in various shapes to form the head.

 Leonardo da Vinci, considered one of the world's greatest artists, drew sketches of human anatomy using grid structures.
 His image of the face drawn on the grid structure principle is in perfect proportion.
 In this genre, using the technique of pen and ink, Leonardo created a sketch which is a "Study on the proportions of head and eyes" (pictured).

+Cuisine

+Slaughtered animal heads are a variety of offal or variety meat.
+The head as offal can be subdivided into the brain, ears, eyes, face meat (further, into choice cuts like jowl), and tongue.

+Animal heads are typically necessarily included in 'whole animal' preparations, such as pig roasts and barbacoa.
+Whole animal cooking is prominent in seafood.

+Cooked severed heads are a delicacy in multiple cuisines: